-- educational principles
+- principles of education,

-- scope of training
+- scope of training,

-- content - what it concerns
+- content - what it is about,

-- requirements for the implementation of the training programme
+- requirements for the implementation of the training programme,

-- conditioning the possibility of exempting employees from certain types of training
+- conditioning the possibility of exempting employees from certain types of training;

 For what purpose is training provided?

-- Protection of workers' health and life
+- Protection of workers' health and life;

-- Ensuring a safe working environment
+- Ensuring a safe working environment;

 During health and safety training, the employee is required to:

-- learn about health and safety regulations and rules
+- learn about health and safety regulations and rules,

-- participate in workshops
+- participate in workshops,

-- take part in instruction
+- take part in instruction,

-- meet the requirements of the examinations verifying the acquired knowledge
+- meet the requirements of the examinations verifying the acquired knowledge;

 Who should attend health and safety courses?

-- any employee, regardless of position
+- every employee regardless of position,

-- and apprentices
+- and apprentices;